-Prior to joining Epstein Becker Green, Mr. Schaefer practiced labor and employment law at the New York office of an international law firm, where he co-authored the successful briefs in the landmark U.S. Supreme Court decision 14 Penn Plaza v.
-Pyett.
-Other work experience includes roles with the National Labor Relations Board (Region 2), Major League Baseball, and the Office of the late Senator Edward M. Kennedy.
+Prior to joining EBG, Mr. Schaefer practiced labor and employment law at the New York office of an international law firm, where among other accomplishments, he co-authored the successful briefs in the landmark U.S. Supreme Court decision 14 Penn Plaza v.
+Pyett, a 5-4 decision of importance to employers that modified 35 years of labor law.

 - Fordham University School of Law (J.D., cum laude, 2004)

 - U.S. District Court, Eastern District of New York